Aimanfaiz1999/Energy-Efficiency-Monitoring-Station/README.md

 3. **AWS Policies and roles**:
    - Create a new policy for reading into queues
-   - Assign that policy to Lambda function-Energy consumption role
+   - Assign that policy to AWS Lambda-Energy consumption role
-   - Assign full access to dynmodb policy and full access to SQS policy to AWS Lamda function-Energy consumption role
+   - Assign full access to dynmodb policy and full access to SQS policy to AWS Lamda-Energy consumption role
-   - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda function-Alert_gas role
+   - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda-Alert_gas role
-   - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda function-Alert_electricity role
+   - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda-Alert_electricity role

 5. **Data Generation**:
    - Simulate data for gas and electricity usage.
 This can be achieved using Python scripts or any other preferred method.